ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 * May not work on all phones and computers

 If you dont have a good wifi connection, but have a half recent android phone, you should try this option.
 It may not work, however.

+#### Tutorial:

+For this we will use our phones network over USB feature.
+This is usualy used to share the phones network or wifi with a computer, but if we disable wifi and mobile network on our phone, we can also use it as a direct connection between our phone and PC.
+First disable wifi and mobile network.
+Then connect your phone to your PC with a USB cable.
+Now enable the internet over USB option on your phone.
+Now, you can follow the same instructions as for the wireless one!

+NOTE: Make sure that your networks are disabled or this wont work!

 ### Using DroidCam OBS: